Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Mean Square Stability Analysis

 In this section, we discuss the fundamental limitations in the mean square stabilization for a special case, single input system with full state feedback.
 The channel uncertainty is assumed at input side only.
 With single uncertainty in the feedback loop, the mean square system norm is reduced to standard ${\cal H}_2$ norm.
 Furthermore, using the standard results from robust control theory \cite{rotea1993_h2problem}, we know using the full state feedback measurements, the optimal ${\cal H}_2$ performance obtained from static and dynamic controllers are the same.
 Hence, to find the controller giving optimal ${\cal H}_2$ norm, it is enough to restrict the search to the class of static controllers.
 With some abuse of notation, we write the single-input LTI system with input channel uncertainty as follows.

 where $\hat u\in \mathbb{R}$, $\mu \neq 0$ and $\sigma$ are the mean and standard deviation of the white noise process, $\xi = \frac{d\Delta}{dt}$, with $\Delta$ being the standard Wiener process.
 System matrix, $A_o$ correspond to the open-loop system.
-We now make the following assumption. \begin{assumption} Assume all the eigenvalues of $A_o$ are in the right-half plane, i.e., $-A_o$ is Hurwitz and the pair $(A_o,B)$ is stabilizable. \end{assumption} Since, $A_o$ has all eigenvalues on the right hand side, the stabilizibility of pair $(A_o,B)$ is equivalent to controllability of $(A_o,B)$.
-Further, the pair $(A_o, \mu B)$ is also controllable and there exists a stabilizing controller $K$ such that $A:=A_o+\mu B K$ is Hurwitz.
-The objective here is to design a state feedback controller, so the closed-loop system is mean square exponentially stable with maximum tolerable variance, $\sigma^2_*$. \begin{theorem} {Consider the stabilization problem for single-input full state feedback LTI system with channel uncertainty at the input side shown in Eq. \eqref{fund_lim}.
-Under Assumption \ref{assume_unstable}, system (\ref{fund_lim}) is mean square exponentially stable, if and only if, } \end{theorem} \begin{proof} { The system \eqref{fund_lim} with plant, state-feedback controller and uncertain input channel are written in closed-loop form as
+We now make the following assumption. \begin{assumption} Assume all the eigenvalues of $A_o$ are in the right-half plane, i.e., $-A_o$ is Hurwitz and the pair $(A_o,B)$ is stabilizable. \end{assumption} Since, $A_o$ has all eigenvalues on the right hand side, the stabilizability of pair $(A_o,B)$ is equivalent to controllability of $(A_o,B)$.
+Further, the pair $(A_o, \mu B)$ is also controllable, and there exists a stabilizing controller $K$ such that $A:=A_o+\mu B K$ is Hurwitz.
+The objective here is to design a state feedback controller, so the closed-loop system is mean square exponentially stable with maximum tolerable variance, $\sigma^2_*$. \begin{theorem} Consider the stabilization problem for single-input full state feedback LTI system with channel uncertainty at the input side shown in Eq. \eqref{fund_lim}.
+Under Assumption \ref{assume_unstable}, system (\ref{fund_lim}) is mean square exponentially stable, if and only if,